Rican7/define/README.md

 ### Command line flags

 The list of command line flags is easily discovered via the `--help` flag.
-Any passed command line flag will take precedence over any other configuration mechanism.
+Command line flags override all other configuration mechanisms.

 ### Configuration file